 The Golden Resident Programme

-Portugal’s golden visa, or residency by investment, is a hugely successful scheme of Portuguese (and therefore EU) residency in return for investing in property or business.
-Successful applicants gain the right to live and work in Portugal, free movement around Europe’s Schengen zone, and the chance to apply for citizenship after 5 years.
-Your family — such as a spouse or children under 18 — can also benefit from this freedom.
+Portugal’s golden visa, or residency by investment, was a hugely successful scheme of Portuguese (and therefore EU) residency in return for investing in property or business.
+Successful applicants gained the right to live and work in Portugal.
+As of March 2023, the Portuguese Golden Visa scheme is no longer operational.

 Citizenship through marriage